This is the character page for the videogame Galaxy Angel.

 Voiced by: Yuuna Inamura

 - Big Sister Worship: Apricot absolutely adores Milfeulle Sakuraba, her big sister; in fact, Milfeulle was one of the reasons (though not the only reason) Apricot joined the Rune Angel Troupe.
 At the end of the third Galaxy Angel II game, she even changes her hairstyle to match Milfeulle's as a joke, essentially becoming an orange-haired Milfie.
 While she starts out with this as nearly a defining trait, she grows to become more independent while still loving her sister just as much.

 - Cherry Blossom Girl: Named Apricot Sakuraba, a love interest and her pink ribbons have cherry blossoms on them.

-- Does Not Like Men: Subverted!
-The game version of Apricot likes men just fine, in the sense that she can maintain a civil conversation with a man, can express concern for the well-being of nearby males, and in general maintains a pleasant demeanor.
+- Does Not Like Men: Subverted.
+Apricot likes men just fine, in the sense that she can maintain a civil conversation with a man, can express concern for the well-being of nearby males, and in general maintains a pleasant demeanor.
 The problem is that men make her nervous and she's afraid of them, not that she hates them.
 Kazuya Shiranami is an exception for either one reason or two reasons depending on whether or not you're playing Apricot's route.
-The first reason, which applies in all routes, is that because Kazuya Shiranami frequently bakes sweets, the smell tends to stick to him and remind Apricot of her big sister Milfeulle.
+The first reason, which applies in all routes, is that because Kazuya frequently bakes sweets, the smell tends to stick to him and remind Apricot of her big sister Milfeulle.
 The second reason, if you're playing Apricot's route, is that Apricot eventually falls in love with Kazuya and this motivates her to try to get rid of her fear of men at least enough so she can be close to Kazuya.

 - Kiss of Life: If playing Apricot's route in the first Galaxy Angel II videogame, during their beach date a trio of male surfers take an unhealthy interest in Apricot.
 It just gets one of them thrown into the sea for their trouble due to Apricot's fear of males being activated by touch; however, when Kazuya goes to rescue the one thrown into the sea so he won't drown, the other two surfers make the mistake of trying to grab Apricot, who then throws THEM into the sea due to her conditioned fear reflex, but they fall in Kazuya and knock him out.
 That makes it necessary for Apricot to wake Kazuya up through CPR, but she inadvertently steals Kazuya's first kiss in the process.